zhanglj37/blcfa/README.md

 Bayesian lasso confirmatory factor analysis models with ordered categorical data (expected in 2021).

 If you have any suggestions or are willing to join in the improvement of this package, please contact with me.
-I really hope that we can jointly promote the improvement of this package.

 ## Acknowledgement